CookieMC337/VirtualizorPHP-Laravel/README.md

 # Virtualizor API Wrapper [![Build Status](https://travis-ci.org/bennetgallein/VirtualizorPHP.svg?branch=master)](https://travis-ci.org/bennetgallein/VirtualizorPHP)
 This is a wrapper for the API for Virtualizor.
+### That version is Forked from https://github.com/bennetgallein/VirtualizorPHP.
 Documentation for this Version of the API can be found here: http://virtualizor.com/admin-api/#virtual-servers .
 Own Documentation will follow.

 ## Installation
 Install this library via composer is pretty easy.
 ```
-composer require bennetgallein/virtualizor-php
+composer require cookiemc337/virtualizor-php-lib
 ```
 And then you can get started with your project.